Watch the Video

-There are three care components of our educational program for palliative care fellows:
+There are five core components of our formal educational program for palliative care fellows:

-1. A regional fellows conference consisting of a monthly half-day conference with all Chicago-area palliative care fellowships
+- A regional fellows’ conference consisting of a monthly half-day conference with all Chicago-area palliative care fellowships.

-2. Weekly fellows conference consisting of clinical topics, case conferences, journal clubs and reflective reading
+- Weekly fellows’ conference consisting of clinical topics, case conferences, journal clubs and reflective reading.

-Fellows rotate through Palliative Medicine for a year and their clinical experience includes:
+Fellows rotate through Hospice & Palliative Medicine for a year, and their clinical experience includes:

 - Northwestern Memorial Hospital inpatient Palliative Care Service (four months)